lexibank/satterthwaitetb/README.md

-# Phylogenetic inference of the Tibeto-Burman languages or on the usefuseful of lexicostatistics (and "megalo"-comparison) for the subgrouping of Tibeto-Burman
+# Phylogenetic Inference of the Tibeto-Burman Languages

 Cite the source dataset as

-> Satterthwaite-Phillips, D. (2011) Phylogenetic inference of the Tibeto-Burman languages or on the usefuseful of lexicostatistics (and "megalo"-comparison) for the subgrouping of Tibeto-Burman.
+> Satterthwaite-Phillips, Damian (2011) Phylogenetic inference of the Tibeto-Burman languages or on the usefuseful of lexicostatistics (and "megalo"-comparison) for the subgrouping of Tibeto-Burman.
 Stanford: Stanford University.

 This dataset is licensed under a https://creativecommons.org/licenses/by-nc/3.0/us/ license